FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Consequences:
 Benefits of applying the above pattern:
 - Follows Open/Close Principle.
-- Establish relationships between objects at runtime.
+- Establish relationships between objects allowing the players to know the state of the game.